grafana/metrictank/docs/cassandra.md

 ## Schema

 By default, metrictank will initialize Cassandra with the following keyspace and table schema.
-The keyspace to use can be set in the configuration using the "cassandra-keyspace" option:
+The keyspace to use can be set in the configuration using the "cassandra-keyspace" option, the default is "metrictank":

 ```
-CREATE KEYSPACE IF NOT EXISTS raintank WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1}  AND durable_writes = true
+CREATE KEYSPACE IF NOT EXISTS metrictank WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1}  AND durable_writes = true

-CREATE TABLE IF NOT EXISTS raintank.metric (
+CREATE TABLE IF NOT EXISTS metrictank.metric (
     key ascii,
     ts int,
     data blob,